Exhibits and Artifacts

 - Tiger Woods’s victory at the 2000 U.S. Open and the emergence of a global game

 In addition to the permanent galleries, the USGA Museum rotates exhibit space to showcase diverse stories and artifacts from the collection.
-Please see the following link for more information on the Museum’s current special exhibit: https://www.usga.org/content/usga/home-page/galleries/2019-art-of-the-golf-course-exhibit-museum.html#expanded.
-For other temporary exhibits, please check the Event and Closures Calendar.”
+Please see below for more information on the Museum’s current and most recent special exhibits.
+For other rotating exhibits, please check the Events and Closures Calendar.

 The John Russell Pope House